Keyboard shortcuts

 • Lesson 8: Stackable bins (interlocking features, tolerances)

-• Lesson 9: Keychain automation (PowerShell batch processing)
+• Lesson 9: Build automation (PowerShell batch processing)

 • Lesson 10: QA testing + accessibility audit (measurement, troubleshooting)